Master of Applied Data Science (online)

 The courses in the program are between one and three credits each and take one to two months to complete.
 Courses are offered in the fall, winter and spring/summer semesters and are taught by core University of Michigan School of Information faculty.

 - Computational methods to deal with big data

 - Exploring and communicating data

 - Visualizing data using multiple methods

 - Analytic techniques (machine learning, network analysis, natural language processing, experiments and causal inference, etc.)

 - Data science application in context (search and recommender systems, social media analytics, learning analytics, etc.)

 - 3 portfolio-building major projects

-* Please note that for our first cohort, launching in Fall 2019, full-time students will complete the program in at least two years (24 months) as the curriculum launches.
+* Please note that the first cohort of students who start in September, 2019 will complete the program in at least two years (24 months) as the curriculum launches.